Conservation and restoration of road vehicles: Resto-modification

-In the U.S. a non-original restored car may be termed a "restomod."
+A non-original restored car may be termed a "restomod."
 Resto-modification, also known as resto-modding, is when "an old car [is] modernize[d] with an updated engine, suspension, brakes, tires and[/or] electronics.
 And if you resto-mod the right way, you can revert back to stock at any time."
 Stock condition is defined as "A vehicle that has not been modified and is in the same configuration as it came from the factory."
 Upgrades that are easily reversible to the original stock condition, or changes that were available options when the vehicle was first sold, are less likely to be controversial.
 Less acceptable to the classic car market may be major alterations like engine swaps or gearbox transplants, which would be more like hot rodding.

 Various reasons for performing resto-modifications on vintage cars may include the owner's desire to have either modern conveniences, improvements in vehicle safety or reliability, and/or improvements in street or track-driving performance.
 Resto-modifications for modern convenience may include adding features such as air conditioning, power windows, power steering, power brakes, seatbelts, or radio/stereo systems that may have not come installed on a vehicle at the time it was originally produced.
 Safety upgrades may include newer safety components such as seat belts, brakes or using relays to reduce electric current flowing through light switches.
 Usability upgrades include fitting intermittent wipers, an alternator instead of a dynamo, or electronic ignition system instead of contact breaker points ignition system.
 Emissions upgrades include hardened valve seats to use standard unleaded fuel, or retrofitted catalytic converters.